grame-cncm/faust-web-component/README.md

 Concrete use-cases can be seen:

-- in this [updated version](https://ijc8.me/faustdoc/) of the Faust documentation site.
+- in the of the [Faust documentation site](https://faustdoc.grame.fr).
 - in this [faust-web-widget](https://codepen.io/St-phane-Letz/pen/LYMWybP) and [faust-web-editor](https://codepen.io/St-phane-Letz/pen/YzdZZoK) editable pages.

 ## TODO